UsernameFodder/pmdsky-debug/docs/using-debug-info.md

     3. Leave the parse options as the defaults.
 4. Click "Parse to Program" and the confirmations in the popups that follow to begin parsing.
 Some notes:
     1. Annoyingly, sometimes the "Parsing C" loading window can pop up before you've hit all the confirmations, and actually obscure a confirmation window.
 Make sure you check that there's nothing behind this window (otherwise you'll be waiting forever).
     2. The Ghidra parser is _slow_, and parsing can easily take over an hour (mainly because the `dungeon.h` header file is so large), so after you've started the parser and see the "Parsing C" loading window (it might be hidden by the configuration window), I recommend doing something else in the meantime while you wait.
+Alternatively, if you don't need the dungeon struct (or you've loaded it previously and nothing has changed), you can add `-DOMIT_LARGE_FILES` to the "Parse Options" box to skip parsing that file, which should reduce the load time to a few seconds.

        ![Parsing C loading window](images/ghidra-parsing-c.png)